Packaging that gives back

 - Nearly half of all paper bags produced in the U.S. are recovered for recycling.

-- U.S. paper recovery has increased 89 percent since 1990, making it a true environmental success story.
+- U.S. paper recovery has nearly doubled since 1990, making it a true environmental success story.

 - 87% of Americans have access to curbside and/or drop-off recycling services.